dennisreimann/dennisreimann.de/src/articles/2019-02-26-vue-cli-serve-express.md

 ## In production

-For completeness sake, here is also what I am doing in production:
+For completeness sake, here is my setup for production:
-The `src/server` directory contains an `index.js` file like the following:
+The `src/server` directory contains an `index.js` containing:

 ```js
 const { resolve } = require('path')